nikstra/WpfPlayground/README.md

 "Binding" a PasswordBox to a SecureString.

 #### WpfCommonLibrary
-A class library for charing resources and code commonly used in WPF applications.
+A class library for sharing resources and code commonly used in WPF applications.

 #### WpfPlayground
 Random throwaway code.